ruffoa/QTap/README.md

 The app currently supports API version 21 and newer.
 This unfortunately means that cool Java 8 features like default or static methods in interfaces are not possible.

-Each subfolder src\java subfolder has a readme explaining the contents and each java file is documented per Javadoc standards.
+Each java package has a readme explaining the contents and each java file is documented per Javadoc standards.

 ## Website